mistertest/xcloud-cgtv/README.md

  "World Premiere !"

- Yes i can say that, welcome to my Xcloud Beta for Google TV
+ Yes i can say that, welcome to my Xcloud Beta for Chromecast Google TV.

 ## Context